51Degrees/documentation/src/concepts/configuration/builders/pipelinebuilder.md

 contained will still exist and will need to be disposed of at some point.

 An option is available in the **Pipeline builder** to automatically dispose of all the @pipeline's @flowelements during its own disposal.

-This option should not be used when a @pipeline contains @flowelements which are also present in another @pipeline, as the other @pipeline will then not function as intended.
-This will not usually be the case, but should be a consideration when building multiple @pipelines.
+This option should not be used when a @pipeline contains @flowelements which are also present in another @pipeline, as they may still be required elsewhere.
+This should not usually be the case, but must be considered if building multiple @pipelines.

 ## Suppress Process Exceptions

-When exceptions occur during the processing of a @flowdata, these will be thrown by default.
-However, it is sometimes preferable to suppress these and analyze them at runtime rather than letting them break execution.
+By default, exceptions that occur during the processing of a @flowdata will be thrown.
+However, it is sometimes preferable to suppress and analyze these at runtime, rather than breaking the execution.

 By enabling this option, any exceptions that occur during the processing of a
-@flowdata are added to an [errors](@ref Concepts_Data_FlowData_Errors) collection in the @flowdata instead of being thrown.
+@flowdata are added to an [errors](@ref Concepts_Data_FlowData_Errors) collection in the @flowdata and are not thrown.

 # Configuration